 Nowadays – yes.
 Modern general anaesthesia is safe, although side effects such as nausea and vomiting and sore throat sometimes occur.
 In some patients there may be difficulty passing urine after an inguinal hernia operation, particularly if there were urinary problems before the operation.

-Spinal and epidural anaethetic both make the body below the navel numb for a period time.
-It is a good method of pain relief for women giving birth but is not so good for having a hernia repair.
-Some surgeons use spinal anaesthetic either occasionally, and some even routinely (in some Eurpean countries) on all hernias, This type of anaesthetic can give rise to problems, especially in the medically unwell and elderly.
+This type of anaesthetic can give rise to problems, especially in the medically unwell and elderly.
 Amongst other things there is a high likelihood being unable to pass urine afterwards.
-It is also not as safe as some surgeons would maintain and can cause large falls in blood pressure in people with heart conditions.
+It is also not as safe as some surgeons would maintain and can cause large falls in blood pressure in people with pre-existing heart conditions.